bgerber123/Habitat-Selection-Guidance/MovementHSF.md

   options(warn=0)
 ```

 Let's look at the results.
 Here, we have the population-level (across) individual-level means.
-So, generally, we see that at this level the estimated coefcieents are negative, near zero, and positive for `dist.dev`, `forest`, and `shrub`, respectively.
+So, generally, we see that at this level the estimated coefficients are negative, near zero, and positive for `dist.dev`, `forest`, and `shrub`, respectively.

 ``` r